-Increased trade of local food could provide multiple economic benefits; It generates income growth for food and farming businesses, helps to create new jobs in local food processing and distribution and retail trades, and contributes to the local multiplier effect where money is retained and circulated in the local economy^{37,8}.

-An example of the economic benefits of local food is provided in the Food For Life 2011 report which found that increasing school meal spend on local, seasonal ingredients generated an economic return of £3 for every £1 spent, contributing to local income growth and containment and the creation and retention of jobs8.
-Furthermore there is strong community interest and engagement in local food with 81% of residents stating that they would be willing to buy more local food to help reduce carbon emissions9.
+Increased trade of local food could provide multiple economic benefits; It generates income growth for food and farming businesses, helps to create new jobs in local food processing and distribution and retail trades, and contributes to the local multiplier effect where money is retained and circulated in the local economy (Kneafsey et al., 2013; Orme et al., 2011).
+An example of the economic benefits of local food is provided in the Food For Life 2011 report which found that increasing school meal spend on local, seasonal ingredients generated an economic return of £3 for every £1 spent, contributing to local income growth and containment and the creation and retention of jobs (Orme et al., 2010).
+Furthermore there is strong community interest and engagement in local food with 81% of residents stating that they would be willing to buy more local food to help reduce carbon emissions (B&NES Council 2009).